carlohamalainen/carlohamalainen.github.io/content/posts/2017-08-22-fsa-b3164-bottom-bracket-replacement.md

 {{< figure src="/wp-old/uploads/2017/08/img_1060.jpg" >}}

-To chase the threads, I made a few cuts into the new bottom bracket cup (following [this video](https://m.youtube.com/watch?v=1IrAGP22V34)), which let me push into the bottom bracket enough to bite into the thread. <span style="color:#ff0000;">If you do this you'll probably destroy the thread completely, rendering the frame junk.</span>
+To chase the threads, I made a few cuts into the new bottom bracket cup (following [this video](https://m.youtube.com/watch?v=1IrAGP22V34)), which let me push into the bottom bracket enough to bite into the thread.

+If you get this wrong you can destroy the thread in the frame, so take care.

 {{< figure src="/wp-old/uploads/2017/08/img_1061.jpg" >}}